 You can pay your house rent, garage rent or service charge in the following ways:

-Here is a rent calendar for 2016 - 2017, to help you keep track of your payments
+Here is the rent calendar for 2017-2018, to help you keep on track with your payments.

 1. Direct Debit

 We would prefer you to pay your rent in this way, it is a free, easy, safe and guaranteed way to make sure that your rent is paid on time.
 If you want to pay by direct debit simply call us direct.

 We now offer paperless direct debit payments - for any day of the month.

 To set up a Standing Order, please contact your local income team.

 After we have discussed this with you we will calculate the required payment amount and frequency and give you the Standing Order Mandate to take to your bank.
 It is your responsibility to ensure that these are re-arranged every year.

 3. Online payment

 You can pay directly and securely 24 hours a day:

 Pay your rent online this link takes you to the Shropshire Council web-site where you pay your rent.